Weeping Silver Pear Tree

 Under the Influence?

-I bought a weeping Silver Pear (it cost me heaps) when I was still under the influence of the English shrubs-and-perennials gardenscape.
-Alas - for some unknown reason, in a moment of style rebellion, I planted mine out of sight in the Hazelnut Orchard.
-It's all alone, at the beginning of a row of raspberry canes, far too easily forgotten.
+I bought a weeping Silver Pear (it cost me heaps) when I was under the influence of the stylish English garden.
+Alas - for some unknown reason, I planted mine out of sight in the Hazelnut Orchard.
+It was all alone, at the beginning of a row of raspberry canes, far too easily forgotten.
 One spring I even missed the blossom altogether!

 Weeping Pear Blossom